Bull riding: Headgear

 Into the 1990s, a small number of other professional bull riders began using protective headgear such as leather face masks with metal bars that they wore under their hats while riding or modified ice hockey helmets.
 Like Charlie Sampson, most of these riders only wore headgear while recovering from serious facial or head injuries, only to ditch it when healed up.
 Very few bull riders made protective headwear a permanent part of their gear.
 However, by 2003, though still a minority, helmeted bull riders were more common than ever.
 Many were now riders that did not necessarily suffer serious injuries, but who grew up riding with them for the sake of extra safety.
 The number of contestants who rode with helmets grew throughout the rest of the 2000s, especially during the latter years of the decade.

 By the early 2010s, manufacturers were building helmets made specifically for bull riding.
-Around the same time, most up-and-comers were already riding with helmets.
+During the same time period, most up-and-comers were already riding with helmets.
 In 2013, the PBR made it mandatory that all contestants at their events who were born on or after October 15, 1994 ride with a full bull riding helmet.
 Those born before that date were grandfathered in and permitted to ride with a protective face mask underneath their hat or simply with their hat if so desired.

 Public health researchers found evidence suggesting that bull riding helmets are protective, when riders wearing one particular type of helmet suffered approximately 50% fewer head and facial injuries.

 In 2004, at the 1st International Rodeo Research and Clinical Care Conference in Calgary, Alberta, Canada, the licensed rodeo and bull riding medical personnel and clinicians recommended to the rodeo and bull riding associations mentioned in the agreement the mandatory use of helmets to all youth bull riders and the recommendation of helmets to all adult bull riders.